Gatherings restricted, schools closed: What's being done to fight COVID-19

 It included an order to Islanders to refrain from attending any public gatherings and a closure of libraries, child-care facilities, gyms and schools.

-Measures announced a week later included fines for anyone who doesn't comply with a direction to self-isolate.
+Measures also include fines for anyone who doesn't comply with a direction to self-isolate.

 The public health officer recommends people who are self-isolating stay on their own property when outside.